airu411/MC_ETHProof_Project/README.md

 `Solidity v0.8.18 - https://docs.soliditylang.org/en/v0.8.18/`

 The code uses this version (0.8.18) of Solidity and may not work as intended with other versions.
-It would be best to also use this version by specifying it through using `pragma solidity 0.8.18` at the beginning of your file.
+It would be best to also use this version by keeping the `pragma solidity 0.8.18` as is at the beginning of the file.

 ## Author